alsuren/interview-2022-10-31/slides.md

 * I know that they are using MQTT.
 Why?
   * Immediate control of device from laptop/tablet?
-  * Efficiency doesn't feel like the driving factor.
 * External push service - infrastructure.
   * Pubsub topics/channel(s) per device
   * Pubsub topics/channel(s) per user